KimbaWLion/DiscordBaseballBot/README.md

 * BaseballConsumer/timecheck.py
   * @Deprecated

+# FAQ
+* How come when I play the bot for a previous game, it doesn't post things such as wild pitches or pitching changes?
+  * Limitation of the API.
+Wild pitches, Substitutions, and some other events don't have their own event item in the response from the API, as such, they will not show up in a replay of events form the game

 # Changelog
 * 3-6-21
   * Bot is now updated to version 2.0, using new MLB stats API